 With a minimum flight requirement of 50 annual one-way flights, you'll need to take at least two trips per month to qualify for A-List Preferred.
 If you're traveling this much on a legacy carrier, you'll only qualify for the lowest status tier.
 On airlines like American and United, this tier provides a free checked bag, small rewards points boost and occasional seat upgrades.

 The Companion Pass is worth it for almost anyone who flies enough to qualify for the benefit (100 annual one-way flights).
 For travelers who want to fly with a partner, the Companion Pass is by far the most useful and valuable benefit — across all U.S. airlines.
 However, this benefit is less important if you prefer to travel alone or don't mind spending more on airfare when you fly with your significant other.

 In addition, the flights and spend required to qualify for Companion Pass would put you in a top-tier status bracket on a legacy carrier.
 If you're more interested in frequent seat upgrades, international transfer partners and airport lounge access, then devoting your business to an airline like Delta, United or American is a better choice than consolidating flights on Southwest to get the Companion Pass.

 Southwest offers three credit cards that come with travel benefits and spending rewards.
 For an annual fee, each of the cards gives a spending bonus and an annual points bonus.
-While none of the cards provide airport experience benefits comparable to A-List and A-List preferred status, they have some of the most competitive points bonus sign-up offers.
-However, this benefit is only worth it if you're okay with redeeming those points for coach class tickets on Southwest, as there are are no business or first-class options.
+While none of the cards provide airport experience benefits comparable to A-List and A-List Preferred status, they have some of the most competitive points bonus sign-up offers.
+However, this benefit is only worth it if you're okay with redeeming those points for coach class tickets on Southwest, as there are no business- or first-class options.